sneakysneak/docs/pages/launch/customising-the-appearance-of-launch.md

 Click **Guide** > Click the **Show** button under Integrate with your App > Click the **Try LAUNCH** button for an instance to appear as a pop up with any integration templates you’ve published.

-As standard, the layout and colour scheme are pretty bland, however you can reskin your version of LAUNCH using CSS and HTML.
+As standard, the layout and color scheme are pretty bland, however you can reskin your version of LAUNCH using CSS and HTML.

 In the Console, click **Settings** and then **Appearance Settings**.